jeebonAI/frontend/install.md

 ### Building for Web

-To build the web version of jiboni:
+To build the web version of jeebon:

 ```bash
 dx build --platform web --features web
 ```

-The built files will be available in `target/dx/jiboni-web/release/web/public`.
+The built files will be available in `target/dx/jeebon-web/release/web/public`.

 ### Running Locally